-- with respect to the type of pressure-sensitive adhesive tape bonding the aluminium alloy adherends, higher elongation at break was obtained after subjecting the adhesive joints specimens to a specific cycle of thermal shocks; - after thermal shocks, adhesive joints bonded with the 3M VHS pressure-sensitive adhesive tape showed higher elongation at break value (by about 10%) compared with the 3M Scotch® tape - similarly to the steel sheet joints; - the difference in the elongation at break of the adhesive joints of the aluminium alloy adherends bonded with the 3M VHB pressure-sensitive adhesive tape subjected and not subjected to thermal shocks is 10%, while in the same adherends adhesive joints joined with the 3M Scotch® pressure-sensitive adhesive tape, the difference is negligible approx. 2%.
+- with respect to the type of pressure-sensitive adhesive tape bonding the aluminium alloy adherends, higher elongation at break was obtained after subjecting the adhesive joints specimens to a specific cycle of thermal shocks; - after thermal shocks, adhesive joints bonded with the 3M VHS pressure-sensitive adhesive tape showed higher elongation at break value (by about 10 %) compared with the 3M Scotch® tape - similarly to the steel sheet joints; - the difference in the elongation at break of the adhesive joints of the aluminium alloy adherends bonded with the 3M VHB pressure-sensitive adhesive tape subjected and not subjected to thermal shocks is 10 %, while in the same adherends adhesive joints joined with the 3M Scotch[®] pressure-sensitive adhesive tape, the difference is negligible approx. 2 %.

-The results above (Fig. 8 and Fig. 9) confirm that, with the exception of a single case, the applied number and type of thermal shock cycles increase the elongation at break of adhesive joints prepared with the tested pressure-sensitive adhesive tapes.

-Sun et al. [21] underlined that the adhesion pressure-sensitive properties of adhesives strongly depend on surface roughness, tackifier compatibility, monomers, crosslinking degree and others.
-On the basis on the obtained results it can be noticed that the type of adherends play important role in the mechanical properties of adhesive joints prepared by pressure-sensitive adhesives.
-By bonding thicker (stiffer) elements, greater strength of the joints is obtained, but lower maximum stress of the joined materials under failure load.
-This was also confirmed in the work of Sun at al. [21], as well as in the work of Peykova at al. [27], who also indicated that different surface also affects the cavity growth mechanisms.
+The results above (Figs. 8 and 9) confirm that, with the exception of a single case, the applied number and type of thermal shock cycles increase the elongation at break of adhesive joints prepared with the tested pressure-sensitive adhesive tapes.
+Sun et al. [21] underlined that the adhesion properties of pressure-sensitive adhesives strongly depend on surface roughness, tackifier compatibility, monomers, cross-linking degree and others.
+On the basis of the obtained results, it can be observed that the type of adherends play an important role in the mechanical properties of adhesive joints prepared by pressure-sensitive adhesives.
+By bonding thicker (stiffer) elements, a greater strength of the joints is obtained but lower maximum stress of the joined materials under failure load.
+This was also confirmed in the work of Sun et al. [21] and in the work of Peykova et al. [27], who also indicated that different surface also affects the cavity growth mechanisms.

-According to Dimas et al. [27], several factors determine the mechanical properties of pressure-sensitive adhesive, e.g. the type of adhesive.
-Although both acrylate-based pressure-sensitive adhesives were used in the study, the type of acrylic was probably different (the information is very general from the manufacturer on this subject), the thickness and the different base were different.
+According to Dimas et al. [28], several factors determine the mechanical properties of pressuresensitive adhesive, e.g., the type of adhesive.
+Although both acrylate-based pressure-sensitive adhesives were used in the study, the type of acrylic was probably different (the information is very general from the manufacturer on this subject); the thickness and the different base were different.
 That is, the factors mentioned by Dimas et al. [28] could have influenced the noticeable differences in the strength of the adhesive joints of the materials joined with the use of both tapes.
-According to Chu [10] the performance of pressure-sensitive adhesives (PSA) is related to the viscoelastic response of the bulk adhesives as well as to the surface energies of the adhesives and adherend.
-Differences in the strength of adhesive joints made with two different pressure-sensitive adhesives (Fig. 2) can probably be explained by the different structure of the adhesive layer and its thickness.
+According to Chu [10] the performance of PSA is related to the viscoelastic response of the bulk adhesives as well as to the surface energies of the adhesives and adherend.
+Differences in the strength of adhesive joints made with two different pressuresensitive adhesives (Fig. 2) can probably be explained by the different structures of the adhesive layer and its thickness.
 The results presented by Poh and Kwo [29] highlighted the importance of the thickness of the adhesive layer on the adhesive substrate.
 They presented that, generally, peel and shear strength increase with coating thickness.
-The type of materials forming the pressure-sensitive adhesive is an equally important factor, which was emphasized in the works of, among others, Rodrigez at al. [18], Chang [8], and Marin and Derail [20].
+The type of materials forming the pressure-sensitive adhesive is an equally important factor, which was emphasized in the works of, among others, Rodrigez et al. [18], Chang [8], and Marin and Derail [20].